 I don’t want to go too far into the weeds here, as I don’t want to get snagged on anything, but when fly fishing with a rod and reel, there are typically four different types of line used in a given setup.

 Finally, there’s the tippet, a shorter length of even finer line to which you’ll tie the fly.
 Tippet is rated with a number and an X, so, for example, I often fish with 5X tippet.
 Smaller numbers (like 4X) mean thicker, stronger line, while larger numbers (like 6X) mean thinner, more delicate line.
-As thicker line can tip off fish that something’s amiss, you’ll want to fish with the thinnest tippet that doesn’t routinely break when you’ve hooked a fish.
+As thicker line can tip off fish that something’s amiss, you’ll often want to fish with the thinnest tippet that doesn’t routinely break when you’ve hooked a fish.

 Tenkara Rod: A Simple Alternative